We do more than operate The Toll Roads.

-TCA has participated in local habitat preservation through financial and land contributions to the Central/Coastal Natural Community Conservation Plan (NCCP) since its inception in 1996.
-TCA contributed nearly $7 million to the Natural Communities Coalition of Orange County’s endowment of $10 million to ensure the long-term management of the 37,000 acres set aside as open space as part of this NCCP.
+TCA has participated in local habitat preservation through financial and land contributions to the County of Orange Central/Coastal Natural Community Conservation Plan (NCCP)/Habitat Conservation Plan (HCP) since its inception in 1996.
+TCA contributed nearly $7 million to the Natural Communities Coalition of Orange County’s endowment of $10 million to ensure the long-term management of nearly 40,000 acres from Orange County’s coast to the Cleveland National Forest, set aside as open space as part of this NCCP.

 TCA’s demonstrated commitment to the environment has not gone unnoticed.
 Innovative strategies, design, management and conservation measures have been acknowledged by the tolling industry, government entities, planning and ecological organizations, and educational institutions.
 Among its awards are: